 - Acts

+- Applied Apologetics & Evangelism

 - Biblical Leadership

-- Church History II
+- · Church History II

 - Hebrews

 - Hermeneutics

 - Introduction to Greek

 - Introduction to Greek II

 - Introduction to Hebrew

 - Introduction to Hebrew II

-- The Gospels-Life of Christ

 - Revelation

 - Systematic Theology

+- · The Art of Godly Living

-- The Epistles of Paul
+- · The Epistles of Paul

 - The Major Prophets

 - The Minor Prophets

 - The Pastoral Epistles

 - The Pentateuch

 - Theology of Prayer

-- Wisdom Literature

-The Advanced Biblical Studies Program requires the successful completion the Foundation Biblical Studies Program and an additional six courses from the following list.
+The Advanced Biblical Studies Program requires the successful completion the Foundation Biblical Studies Program and an additional six courses from the list above.
 Each course consists of twenty-four hours of classroom instruction.
 Courses meet once a week on Tuesdays, for two hours, for the duration of the twelve weeks.
 If a course date falls on a holiday, then it will be at your Instructors discretion on how to make up the hours lost/missed.
 When classes are cancelled due to weather and/ or a special situation, students will be notified by phone/text/e-mail and class time will be rescheduled.